How would you respond if you were briefed about a treatable illness costing your company hundreds of thousands in additional healthcare expenditures?

 “Burnout is predictable, but it’s not inevitable,” shared a PROMARK leader.
 A key way to avoid burnout is to understand its causes.
 The most potent and frequent causes are

-- Regular requests to perform tasks outside of role without compensation or initial supervision
+Regular requests to perform tasks outside of the role without compensation or initial supervision

-- Transition to a new role without requisite training
+Transition to a new role without the requisite training

 What if you see the signs of burnout in your team (or yourself), or you’ve encountered or perpetuated its causes?